spraguejdev/treez-inc/README.md

 ## Usage

-> From the root directory of this service, grab dependencies (see below).Nagivate to yor terminal, then use the command npm run react-dev to transpose the es6 files into a bundle using webpack..
+> From the root directory of this service, grab dependencies (see below).Nagivate to yor terminal, then use the command npm run react-dev to transpose the es6 files into a bundle using webpack.
 Finally, use the command npm start to spin up the server.

 - After the above steps, navigate to your favorite web browser and insert the URL localhost:3000 and view the component!